dariobrux/Jigsaw/README.md

 * Tile customization only for the border.
 * The tile sides are the same size.

-**I appreciate every kind of pull requests to improve this library**
+**I appreciate every kind of pull requests to improve this library.**

 ## License
 ~~~~